Go back

 A key priority for the LA WG has been to reinforce and develop cooperation with networks in Latin America, such as AUGM, CLACSO, UDUAL, among others, with an approach that is based on building trust through activities promoting knowledge exchange and development.
 These include: research round tables, leading to joint research proposals; jointly created enhancement programmes and shared capacities around themes of mutual interest; mobility and exchange opportunities; as well as joint activities aimed to generate interaction at postgraduate level.

-Contributing to the achievement of the above aims, the LA WG has focused on engagement with a range of institutions and organisations across Europe and Latin America (e.g. EU-LAC, EU Directorate for Research and Innovation, CLACSO, UNESCO, etc.) to support policy and practice discussions, contributing to plans and actions that are inclusive of Latin American higher education cultures and expertise, including research, teaching and professional services.
+Contributing to the achievement of the above aims, the LA WG has focused on engagement with a range of institutions and organisations across Europe and Latin America (e.g. EU-LAC Foundation, EU Commission’s Directorate-General for Research and Innovation, CLACSO, UNESCO, etc.) to support policy and practice discussions, contributing to plans and actions that are inclusive of Latin American higher education cultures and expertise, including research, teaching and professional services.

-• To disseminate the collaborative work showcased by the book “Why Latin America Matters” as a platform for discussion and interaction on the role of the region in future global development and explore the context and partnership that can lead a second edition.
-A follow up edition, this time from a Latin American perspective, (Why Europe Matters?), is being conceptualized and will appear in print late 2024/early 2025.
+• To elaborate and disseminate the call for papers for the second edition of the book “Why Latin America Matters” as a platform for discussion and interaction on the role of the region in future global development, this time from a Latin American perspective.
+We aim at having the final draft ready for print by the end of 2024/beginning 2025.

 • To engage with EU and Latin America-based institutions and political representatives in both regions to contribute to policy development that promotes sustainability and socio-economic inclusion in Latin America and that enables a reflection over the role of Latin America in global politics and sustainable development.

-• Explore funding opportunities across EU programmes (ERASMUS, Horizon, etc.) as well as Latin America-focused funding bodies (UNESCO, World Bank, etc.), to support collaboration across research and education.
+• Explore funding opportunities across EU programmes (Erasmus+, Horizon Europe, etc.) as well as Latin America-focused funding bodies (UNESCO, EU-LAC Foundation, etc.), to support collaboration across research and education.

 Recent highlights

-• Participation at the EU-LAC International Foundation Knowledge Forum, which took place in Montevideo in April 2023, where the LAWG contributed to the agenda for bi-regional cooperation, to be presented at the Summit of Heads of State and Government to be held in July 2023 in the field of access to knowledge, higher education, and science, technology, and innovation.
+• Participation at the EU-LAC International Foundation Knowledge Forum, which took place in Montevideo, Uruguay, in April 2023, where the LA WG contributed to the agenda for bi-regional cooperation, that was then presented at the Summit of Heads of State and Government held in Brussels in July 2023 in the field of access to knowledge, higher education, and science, technology, and innovation.

 Ongoing/forthcoming activities